Skip to content

 Nuts provide healthy fats

-I don't choose my fat sources according to their fat content, but pay much more attention to which micronutrients they contain.
-Particularly good sources of fat are Nuts and seedsas, in addition to healthy fats, they contain many micronutrients such as Zinc, Calcium and Potassium included.
-Also Soy productssuch as tofu or tempeh provide a good fat content as well as other nutrients such as Protein, Folic acid or Iron.
-These fat sources are supplemented by a selection of high-quality oils.
+I don't choose my fat sources based on their fat content, but pay much more attention to what micronutrients they contain.
+Particularly good sources of fat are Nuts and seeds, because in addition to healthy fats, they contain many micronutrients such as Zinc, Calcium and Potassium included.
+Also Soy products, such as tofu or tempeh provide, in addition to a good fat content, other nutrients such as.
+Protein, Folic acid or Iron.
+These fat sources are supplemented by the selection of high-quality oils.

 The following list contains particularly good sources of fat: